abdulbasit-dev/videotime-cli/README.md

-Here’s the full updated **README.md** file with the optional global installation and `npm run` script method included:

----

 # 📼 VideoTime CLI

 **VideoTime CLI** is a simple command-line tool that calculates the total duration of all video files in a given folder.
 It supports